AbhinavDS/3DMeshGen/README.md

 ```
  -->
 ## Miscellaneous
-* Intermediate results can be seen during training and testing in the results directory to track the progress.
+* Intermediate results can be seen during training in the results directory to track the progress.